Asymptotic optimality of degree-greedy discovering of independent sets in Configuration Model graphs: Main results

-\paragraph{Computing independence ratios.} As a consequence of Theorem \ref{thm:furtherapp}, whenever a sequence of graphs is under its hypothesis and after a finite number of applications of the map $M_1(\cdot)$ on its asymptotic degree distribution a subcritical distribution is obtained, the asymptotic independence number can be obtained by computing the number of vertices in the independent set constructed by the degree-greedy algorithm.
-For every two vertices removed by the algorithm, one is added to the independent set.
-Also, at the beginning of the dynamics all degree 0 vertices are selected at once.
-Here we will denote by $r$ the number of degree 0 vertices generated during the application of map $M_1(\cdot)$.
-Then, by Theorem \ref{thm:furtherapp},
+\paragraph{Computing independence ratios.} As a consequence of Theorem \ref{thm:furtherapp}, whenever a sequence of graphs is under its hypothesis and after a finite number of applications of the map $M_1(\cdot)$ a subcritical distribution is obtained, the asymptotic independence number can be obtained by computing the number of vertices in the independent set constructed by the degree-greedy algorithm.